bmaidics/zilla-plus-aws-templates/amazon-msk/cdktf/secure-public-access/README.md

 ### Environment Variables

 You can set these variable values in your runtime environment or with a `.env` file.
+If you don't plan on modifying any of the environment variable defaults you can skip this step.

 Create a `.env` file from the example file.